Northern Independence Party

-The Northern Independence Party (NIP) is a minor secessionist and democratic socialist political party that seeks to make Northern England an independent nation, under the name of Northumbria.
-Founded in October 2020 by lecturer and former Labour activist Philip Proudfoot, the party has no elected representatives.
-The party leadership position has been vacant since Proudfoot's resignation on 22 July 2022.
+The Northern Independence Party (NIP) is a minor sovereigntist and democratic socialist party that seeks to make the region of Northern England an independent nation, under the name of Northumbria, after the medieval kingdom of the same name.
+The party, which was founded in October 2020 by the lecturer and former Labour activist Philip Proudfoot, currently has no elected representatives.

 History

 The NIP was formed on 22 October 2020 by Philip Proudfoot, an international development studies lecturer at the University of Sussex and former Labour Party activist from County Durham, along with his colleague Evie McGovern and other former Labour activists who were alienated by what they saw as Keir Starmer's move towards the centre as leader of the party.
-Proudfoot was inspired to found the party after watching Andy Burnham's critical response to the Westminster government's limited support package for Greater Manchester during the COVID-19 pandemic.
+Proudfoot was inspired to found the party after watching Andy Burnham's critical response to the Westminster government's support package for Greater Manchester during the COVID-19 pandemic.
 He told Big Issue North that the centralisation of power in London had played a part as well, highlighting the North-South divide in healthcare, transport, education, and general standard of living as motivating factors.

 The NIP applied to the Electoral Commission for registration on 12 February 2021, but the application was rejected on the grounds of its initial application being incomplete.
 On 24 March, the party reapplied for registration, and announced on 30 June that it was registered with the Electoral Commission.

 Following the NIP announcement that it had selected former Labour MP Thelma Walker as its candidate for the Hartlepool by-election in May 2021, it was reported by Huffington Post UK that the party's membership had increased from 300 members to 1,300.

+Initially, the party was led by Proudfoot.
+He stood down in July 2022 due to professional commitments and was replaced by David Heaven.
+Proudfoot went on to join the Green Party on 19 November 2023.

+The party was de-registered by the Electoral Commission on 13 November 2024.
+In May 2025, the party was investigated by the Electoral Commission over a late delivery of statement of accounts for 2023.
+The Electoral Commission considered that the party's explanation was sufficient, and the investigation closed without further action.
+However, on 12 September 2025, the party was re-registered with the Electoral Commission.